Charitable tax exemption

 - is unable to carry out its charitable purpose and has ceased activities

-- is no longer registered charity with the CRA.
+- is no longer a registered charity with the Charities Regulator.

 If Revenue determines that a tax exemption no longer applies, the following process will apply: